openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

    :maxdepth: 1
    :hidden:

-   AccuracyAwareQuantization Method <pot_compression_algorithms_quantization_accuracy_aware_README>
+   AccuracyAwareQuantization Method <accuracy_aware_README>

 @endsphinxdirective

 ## Introduction
-In case when [DefaultQuantization](@ref pot_default_quantization_usage) alorithm introduces a significant accuracy degradation, AccuracyAwareQuantization algorithm can be used to stay within the pre-defined range defined by the user.
-This may cause a degradation in performance in comparison to [DefaultQuantization](@ref pot_default_quantization_usage) algorithm because some layers can be reverted back to the original precision.
+In case when [DefaultQuantization](@ref pot_default_quantization_usage) alorithm introduces a significant accuracy degradation, AccuracyAwareQuantization algorithm can be used to remain accuracy within the pre-defined range.
+This may cause a degradation of performance in comparison to [DefaultQuantization](@ref pot_default_quantization_usage) algorithm because some layers can be reverted back to the original precision.

 > **NOTE**: In case of GNA `target_device`, POT moves INT8 weights to INT16 to stay in the pre-defined range of the accuracy drop.
 Thus, the algorithm works for the `performance` (INT8) preset only.
-For the `accuracy` preset, this algorithm is not helpful.
+For the `accuracy` preset, this algorithm is not helpful since the whole model is already in INT16 precision.

 ## Prepare data
 This step is the same as in the case of [DefaultQuantization](@ref pot_default_quantization_usage).
-The only difference is that `__getitem__()` method should return `(data, annotation)` or `(data, annotation, metadata)` where `annotation` is required and corresponds to the expectations of the `Metric` class.
+The only difference is that `__getitem__()` method should return `(data, annotation)` or `(data, annotation, metadata)` where `annotation` is required and corresponds to the expectations of the `Metric` class. `metadata` is an optional field that can be used to store additional information required for post-processing.

 ## Define accuracy metric
 In order to control accuracy during the optimization a `openvino.tools.pot.Metric` interface should be implemented.
 Each implementaion should override the following properties:
 - `value` - returns the accuracy metric value for the last model output in a format of `Dict[str, numpy.array]`.
 - `avg_value` - returns the average accuracy metric over collected model results in a format of `Dict[str, numpy.array]`.
-- `higher_better` should return `True` if the higher value of the metric corresponds to better performance, otherwise, returns `False`.
+- `higher_better` should return `True` if a higher value of the metric corresponds to a better performance, otherwise, returns `False`.
 Default implementation returns `True`.

 and methods:
 - `update(output, annotation)` - calculates and updates the accuracy metric value using last model output and annotation.